-Q: I know you’ve talked about the important of marrying “someone who loves God more than they love you”, but that’s marriage.
-So, is it okay for a Christian to date someone who’s not?
+Q: I know you’ve talked about the importance of marrying “someone who loves God more than they love you”, but that’s marriage.
+So, can a Christian date a non Christian?

 A: Type the word “dating” into your bible search tool, and what comes up?
 Nothing.

 When I was single, I remember wishing there was an entire book of the bible dedicated to the topic, or at least even a chapter.
 I know I’m not alone in this frustration, because as a professional counselor, author, and Christian dating coach, I get get emails from hundreds of singles across the country, looking for some guidance when it comes to this crazy little thing called dating.

 While many start off with intentions of finding a godly partner, with each passing year the waiting feels longer and the hoping gets harder.
 Slowly, we can find ourselves starting to second-guess our original standards, wondering if we’ve been too extreme or unrealistic.
 Within that struggle, inevitably the question comes up: Can a Christian date a non-Christian?

 The Bible addresses the hardships that come with marrying a nonbeliever, so that’s rather clear.
 But Christian singles may be tempted to say, “Well, it doesn’t talk about dating.
 Can’t we just date?”

 To answer this question, it’s important to take a step back and look at some principles found in scripture.
 In a letter to a new group of believers, Paul is addressing their questions of what’s okay and not okay for them to partake in as believers in Christ.
 Paul answers them by challenging their thinking, and taking it to the next level.
 In addressing their list, he challenges the church not to simply ask “is it okay”, but instead to ask “is it beneficial”?
 (1 Corinthians 10:23).